-HD INK FOR SCREEN PRINTING TEXTILE AND APPAREL
+HD SILICONE INKS FOR SCREEN PRINTING TEXTILE AND APPAREL

 Simply add catalyst to the ink, mix, and print.
 It’s that easy.
 This unique feature eliminates guesswork, saves time, and eliminates the headache of mixing toners so that you can focus on your business—printing.
 Click here for step-by-step printing instructions.